Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/chrome-devtools-capture-full-page.md

 ## How to take a screenshot in Chrome

-So with this new version, you can simply open up the developer tools.
+So with this new version, you can open up the developer tools.

 > Mac Cmd + Shift + C or Windows: Ctrl + Shift + C.